awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 + Missing

 For each alarm, you can specify CloudWatch to treat missing data points as any of the following:
++ `good (notBreaching the threshold`—Missing data points are treated as being within the threshold
++ `bad (breaching the threshold)`—Missing data points are treated as breaching the threshold
++ `ignore`—The current alarm state is maintained
 + `missing`—The alarm does not consider missing data points when evaluating whether to change state
-+ `notBreaching`—Missing data points are treated as being within the threshold
-+ `breaching`—Missing data points are treated as breaching the threshold
-+ `ignore`—The current alarm state is maintained

 The best choice depends on the type of metric\.
 For a metric that continually reports data, such as `CPUUtilization` of an instance, you might want to treat missing data points as `breaching`, because they may indicate that something is wrong\.
 But for a metric that generates data points only when an error occurs, such as `ThrottledRequests` in Amazon DynamoDB, you would want to treat missing data as `notBreaching`\.
 The default behavior is `missing`\.